polkadot-developers/knowledgebase/current/runtime/storage.md

 [the Polkadot Apps UI](https://polkadot.js.org/apps), which is a fully-featured web app for interacting with Substrate-based blockchains, including querying storage.
-Refer to [the advanced storage documentation](../advanced/storage) to learn more about how Substrate uses a key-value database to implement the different kinds of Storage Items and how to query this database directly by way of the RPC server.
+Refer to [the advanced storage documentation](../advanced/storage) to learn more about how Substrate uses a key-value database to implement the different kinds of storage items and how to query this database directly by way of the RPC server.

 ## Best Practices